pmq20/node-packer/node/doc/api/n-api.md

 ```

 * `[in] env`: The environment to use for API calls, or `NULL` if the thread-safe
   function is being torn down and `data` may need to be freed.
 * `[in] js_callback`: The JavaScript function to call, or `NULL` if the
   thread-safe function is being torn down and `data` may need to be freed.
-It may
+It
-also be `NULL` if the thread-safe function was created without `js_callback`.
+  may also be `NULL` if the thread-safe function was created without
+  `js_callback`.
 * `[in] context`: The optional data with which the thread-safe function was
   created.
 * `[in] data`: Data created by the secondary thread.
 It is the responsibility of
   the callback to convert this native data to JavaScript values (with N-API
   functions) that can be passed as parameters when `js_callback` is invoked.
-This
-pointer is managed entirely by the threads and this callback.
-Thus this callback
+  This pointer is managed entirely by the threads and this callback.
+Thus this
-should free the data.
+  callback should free the data.

+Unless for reasons discussed in [Object Lifetime Management][], creating a
+handle and/or callback scope inside the function body is not necessary.

-## Error Handling
+## Error handling

 N-API uses both return values and JavaScript exceptions for error handling.
 The following sections explain the approach for each case.

 ### Return values

 All of the N-API functions share the same error handling pattern.
 The
 return type of all API functions is `napi_status`.